Cwantic/Documentation/Loads/Piping/StaticCases.md

 You can **undo** this command.

-Click on the **Remove** button to delete the wind load on selected elements.
+Click on the **Remove** button to delete the operating condition load on selected elements.

 ---